Enterprise-CMCS/managed-care-review/README.md

 You can see the deploys for review apps [here](https://github.com/CMSgov/managed-care-review/actions/workflows/deploy.yml)

+### Building scripts

+When a script gets too complicated, we prefer it not be written in Bash.
+Since we're using typescript for everything else, we're writing scripts in typescript as well.
+They are located in /src/scripts and are compiled along with dev.ts any time you execute `./dev`.
+They can be invoked like `node build_dev/scripts/add_cypress_test_users.js`

 ## Infrastructure Dependencies

 These dependencies can be installed if you are wanting or needing to run `aws` or serverless `sls` commands locally.